department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 ##### Decision

 - The RVSR decides your claim after reviewing all evidence in your record (including your application, VA claim exam reports, and service treatment records).
-- After deciding the claim, the RVSR sends it to a VSR to record the decision and write the decision notice (the letter you'll get telling you about our decision on your claim).
+- After deciding the claim, the RVSR sends it to a VSR to record the decision and write the decision notice (the letter you'll get about your claim decision).
 - A Senior Veterans Service Representative (SVSR) reviews the completed documents, then approves release of the decision notice and any payment.

 ###### What should I do if I disagree with your decision?